Ian Bremmer: State capitalism

-Bremmer describes state capitalism as a system in which the state dominates markets primarily for political gain.
-In his 2010 book The End of the Free Market: Who Wins the War Between States and Corporations, Bremmer describes China as the primary driver for the rise of state capitalism as a challenge to the free market economies of the developed world, particularly in the aftermath of the financial crisis.
+In 2010 Bremmer published the book The End of the Free Market: Who Wins the War Between States and Corporations.
+Bremmer said the 2008 financial crisis had made it "harder for westerners to champion a free-market system and easier for China and Russia to argue that only governments can save economies on the brink".
+The crisis provided evidence that "enlightened state management will offer protection from the natural excesses of free markets".

 G-Zero

 The term G-Zero world refers to a breakdown in global leadership brought about by a decline of Western influence and the inability of other nations to fill the void.
-It is a reference to a perceived shift away from the pre-eminence of the ["G7"] ("Group of Seven") industrialized countries and the expanded Group of Twenty, which includes major emerging powers like China, India, Brazil, Turkey, and others.
-In his book, Every Nation for Itself: Winners and Losers in a G-Zero World (New York: Portfolio, 2012), Bremmer explains that, in the G-Zero, no country or group of countries has the political and economic leverage to drive an international agenda or provide global public goods.
+It is a reference to a perceived shift away from the pre-eminence of the G7 industrialized countries and the expanded G20 major economies, which includes emerging powers like China, India, Brazil, Turkey, and others.
+In his book Every Nation for Itself: Winners and Losers in a G-Zero World (New York: Portfolio, 2012), Bremmer explains that, in the G-Zero, no country or group of countries has the political and economic leverage to drive an international agenda or provide global public goods.

 Weaponization of finance

 The term weaponization of finance refers to the foreign policy strategy of using incentives (access to capital markets) and penalties (varied types of sanctions) as tools of coercive diplomacy.
 In his Eurasia Group Top Risks 2015 report.
 Bremmer coins the term weaponization of finance to describe the ways in which the United States is using its influence to affect global outcomes.
 Rather than rely on traditional elements of America's security advantage – including US-led alliances such as NATO and multilateral institutions such as the World Bank and the International Monetary Fund – Bremmer argues that the US is now "weaponizing finance" by limiting access to the American marketplace and to US banks as an instrument of its foreign and security policy.

 Pivot state

 Bremmer uses pivot state to describe a nation that is able to build profitable relationships with multiple other major powers without becoming overly reliant on any one of them.
 This ability to hedge allows a pivot state to avoid capture—in terms of security or economy—at the hands of a single country.
 At the opposite end of the spectrum are shadow states, frozen within the influence of a single power.
 Canada is an example of a pivot state: with significant trade ties with both the United States and Asia, and formal security ties with NATO, it is hedged against conflict with any single major power.
 Mexico, on the other hand, is a shadow state due to its overwhelming reliance on the US economy.
-In Every Nation for Itself, Bremmer says that in a volatile G-Zero world, the ability to pivot will take on increased importance.
+In Every Nation for Itself, Bremmer states "the ability to pivot is a critical advantage".